Coming Soon: NYS PTA Calendar of Advocacy Activities and Membership Communications

 IDEA: The US Department of Education has issued a document reminding school districts of the importance of providing positive behavioral supports under the Individuals with Disabilities Education Act (IDEA) for students with disabilities.
 Additional information can be found at the Rethinking Discipline page on the US Dept. of Education website here.

 One of the biggest areas that affect students with disabilities is the development of workforce readiness skills.
 The US Department of Labor has released a curriculum document that focuses on teaching “Soft Skills” to kids with disabilities.
-The document can be found here.

 The 26th anniversary of the Americans with Disabilities Act was marked on July 26.
 To learn more about this groundbreaking legislation, click here.